 This Act is not intended to create an obligation on the part of any public body to maintain or prepare any public record which was not maintained or prepared by such public body at the time when this Act becomes effective, except as otherwise required by applicable local, State or federal law.

 These restraints on information access should be seen as limited exceptions to the general rule that the people have a right to know the decisions, policies, procedures, rules, standards, and other aspects of government activity that affect the conduct of government and the lives of any or all of the people.
 The provisions of this Act shall be construed to this end.”
 5 ILCS 140/1

 The Library is a unit of local government incorporated and organized under the laws of the State of Illinois for the purpose of providing its residents with the following services: (a) establishing, equipping, and maintaining a public library (b) acquiring and circulating book, periodicals, pamphlets, musical scores, audio visual material, and other educational materials (c) providing reference areas and a reading room (d) providing cultural, educational, and informational programs for the public (e) doing all other things necessary to carry on an efficient public library service.
 The library employs approximately 100 full and part-time employees.

-A copy of the current Library budget is available on the legal notices bulletin board in the Library and on the Library's website.
+A copy of the current Library budget is available on the legal notices bulletin board in the Library and on the Library's Finances page.